Professor, Vice Provost for Graduate Education, Dean of the Graduate School

 Professional Activities

-Chair Elect, 2018: Environmental Division, American Institute of Chemical Engineers
+Division Chair: Environmental Division, American Institute of Chemical Engineers (AIChE)

 Member: American Chemical Society